adedomin/independent-study/indep-study.md

     // default behavior, no params
     // do nothing

     cb(null, { time: new Date() })
 }
 ```

-Above demonstrates a perfectly valid module which outputs the time when given no parameters or the time given as an argument with a boolean set to indicate it was changed.
+Above demonstrates a perfectly valid module which outputs the time when given no parameters or will change the system's time with the given parameter.
 This demonstrates the simplicity of the system.
-Ansible requires a little bit more, which requires the program to be aware of an arguments file or must leverage the Ansible python library.
+Ansible requires a little bit more, which requires the program to be aware of an arguments file and how to parse it.

 ### 4.4.1.
 Comparison to Ansible